-To the north and south of Frontenac and Lake Pepin are floodplain forests – unique and important river ecosystems.
+All along the Upper Mississippi River, including within Frontenac, are floodplain forests – unique and important river ecosystems.
 Birds, along with a host of other wildlife, benefit from the lush vegetation, dense canopy of woods, interspersed sloughs, and wetlands found within these areas.
 More than a hundred bird species are found within floodplain forests including cavity-nesting birds like the Prothonotary Warbler, Wood Duck, and Hooded Merganser.
 Those birds need the dead snags and tree cavities within those forests to breed and nest.

 In addition to providing important habitat, floodplains along the Mississippi River help provide flood protection to nearby towns and cities.
 Floodplain forests also help improve water quality by filtering excess pollutants, sediment, and nutrients from our water before it continues south in the Mississippi River.

 Much of today’s floodplain forest is mature silver maple, and in 50-70 years many of these trees are expected to die from natural causes.
 As these trees disappear, the canopy will open up and provide ideal conditions for the spread of reed canary grass, an invasive plant that prevents natural regeneration of trees.
 Without action, we can expect a significant loss of floodplain forest along the upper Mississippi Flyway.
 This loss will put wildlife at great risk, including species in decline like Red-shouldered Hawks and Cerulean Warblers which require large tracts of floodplain forest to survive.